wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 when the retry happens, the original request can be found in an expected position, and then inserted into the retry queue.

+5. If a request can be handled immediately, then it will just complete in the same cycle as it is handled, without involving the MSHR.
+Otherwise, the coherence controller will insert it into the MSHR, which will be handled in the future after all requests that precede it are drained (and as discussed earlier, the waiting request is scheduled for retry by one of the preceding requests).
+Insertion into MSHR takes place by calling `allocateMSHR()`, which is defined in the base class controller.
+There are three outcomes to MSHR allocation: (1) The allocation succeeds, and the entry allocated is the front entry of the register.
+The function returns `OK`; (2) The allocation succeeds, and the entry is not the front entry.
+The function returns `Stall`;
+(3) The allocation fails, due to the MSHR being full.
+The function returns `Reject`.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.